zchen92/jobHunt/README.md

 ## Technologies used
 1. Node.js
 2. Express
-3. Mongoose
+3. Mongoose and Mongo DB
 4. JSX
-5. Bootstrap
+5. Bootstrap and CSS
-6. CSS
+6. HTML

 ## Approach